OseMine/Am-Synth/README.md

 ## Development

-1. Run `cargo xtask bundle modulus` to compile and bundle the plugin.
+1. Run `cargo xtask bundle am_synth` to compile and bundle the plugin.

 2. Find the bundled plugin in the `target/bundled` directory.